 Literature on traffic modeling is vast.
-Our approach is based on a stochastic extension of microscopic traffic models which are used to describe the movement of each vehicle individually.
-In particular, we adapt the Intelligent Driver Model (IDM) which was originally proposed in [5].
+Our approach is based on a stochastic extension of microscopic traffic models which describe the movement of each vehicle individually.
+In particular, we adapt the Intelligent Driver Model (IDM), originally proposed by [5].
 It belongs to the class of car-following models (also called follow-the-leader models).
-Random misperception could also be implemented in other car-following models, e.g., the Optimal Velocity Model (cf. [6] and [7]).
+Random misperception may also be implemented in other car-following models, e.g., the Optimal Velocity Model (cf. [6] and [7]).

-Several papers develop stochastic extensions of carfollowing models: Random fluctuations to the Optimal Velocity Model are implemented in [8]; [9] proposes and analyzes a stochastic "desired acceleration model"; [10] and [11] implement stochastic processes for the IDM.
-All these studies use stochasticity to explain naturally occurring fluctuations in traffic flow with human drivers.
-In contrast, this paper focuses on stochastic processes to model perceptional errors that might trigger accidents and thereby rigorously extends our preliminary analysis in [4].
-In the context of (deterministic) emergency braking scenarios accidents are also analyzed in [12]; similar ideas are discussed in [13].
+Several papers develop stochastic extensions of carfollowing models: Random fluctuations to the Optimal Velocity Model are implemented in [8]; [9] proposes and analyzes a stochastic "desired acceleration model"; [10] and [11] include stochastic processes within IDM.
+All these studies use randomness to explain naturally occurring fluctuations in traffic flow.
+In contrast, this paper focuses on stochastic processes that model perceptional errors which might trigger accidents, and it thereby rigorously extends our preliminary analysis in [4].
+In the context of (deterministic) emergency braking scenarios, accidents are also analyzed in [12]; similar ideas are discussed in [13].

 The stochastic character of perception and other cognitive processes of drivers is studied in [14]; Tversky and Kahneman's prospect theory is used as a framework for decision making in the face of risk.
 Closely related to the present paper is [15] where perception errors of autonomous vehicles are studied.
 Based on real data of [16], errors are calibrated using methods from time series analysis.
 The calibrated error models are incorporated into a commercial traffic simulation software, and the effects of errors are studied in test cases.
 The approach in [15] is complementary to ours.
 While we study the impact of errors on the number of accidents and traffic efficiency on an aggregate level, [15] does not capture the global impact of errors via variables such as traffic flow or the number of accidents, but focuses on its microscopic implications.
 Also, presumably due to substantial computational costs, the authors do not provide a statistical analysis of the consequences of the implemented errors - only four test trajectories in a braking scenario are presented, where an autonomous vehicle approaches a pedestrian.
-While [15] constructs a model that captures many details which are associated with the benefit of being realistic in terms of the collision dynamics of individual vehicles, our parsimonious model has the advantage that it is sufficiently simple to study implications on the level of the whole traffic system.
+While [15] constructs a model that reflects many details of the collision dynamics of individual vehicles, our parsimonious model is sufficiently simple to study implications on the level of the whole traffic system.

-The preceeding articles mainly focus on unidirectional traffic, modeling vehicles on one-lane roads without intersections.
-Additional models have been developed for conflicting streams of traffic, e.g., unsignalized intersections or overtaking.
-Early works developed the idea of a gap-acceptance function: a certain time is needed to perform a potentially conflicting maneuver; this time defines a critical gap.
-If the gap between two successive conflicting vehicles exceeds this critical gap, the maneuver is accepted, otherwise rejected.
-Utilizing the gap-acceptance function and making assumptions on the arrival times of vehicles at an intersection, admits studying delay times and capacities (c.f., e.g., [17] or [18]).
+The preceding papers mainly focus on unidirectional traffic, modeling vehicles on one-lane roads without intersections.
+Other models were developed for conflicting streams of traffic, e.g., unsignalized intersections or overtaking.
+Early contributions developed the idea of a gap-acceptance function: a certain time is needed to perform a potentially conflicting maneuver, defining a critical gap.
+If two successive conflicting vehicles exceed this critical gap, the maneuver is accepted, otherwise rejected.
+Gap-acceptance functions and assumptions on arrival times of vehicles at an intersection admit an analysis of delay times and capacities (c.f., e.g., [17] or [18]).
 Typically, heterogeneous human drivers obey different critical gaps.
 To reflect this issue, probability distributions are estimated from empirical data (e.g., [19], [20]).
 Various refinements have been suggested; for example, [21] includes risk assessments when entering an intersection; impatience is reflected by increasing the risk tolerance, the longer a vehicle waits.